U.S. labor market tightening; inflation steadily rising

 July’s unchanged reading in the PPI for final demand followed a 0.3 percent increase in June.
 In the 12 months through July, the PPI advanced 3.3 percent, slowing after June’s 3.4 percent increase.
 Economists had forecast the PPI gaining 0.2 percent in July and rising 3.4 percent year-on-year.

-A third report from the Commerce Department on Thursday showed wholesale inventories edged up 0.1 percent instead of being unchanged as reported last month.
-Stocks at wholesalers rose 0.3 percent in May.
-They increased 5.1 percent year-on-year in June.
+A third report from the Commerce Department showed wholesale inventories edged up 0.1 percent instead of being unchanged as reported last month.
+That followed a 0.3 percent rise in May and kept the inventory-to-sales ratio at a very low 1.25.

+“Stockpiles are being depleted fairly quickly, urging producers to pick up the pace,” said Maria Cosma, an economist at Moody’s Analytics in West Chester, Pennsylvania.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci